-- What was it like to volunteer for a cause that is important to you? - Did anything about your service-learning experience surprise you? - What did you learn anything about yourself through this experience? - Do you think your service-learning project was a success?
-Why or why not? - How can you continue working to address your selected issue? - How will you let others know about your selected issue?
-How can you engage others in this cause?
+- Did anything about your service-learning experience surprise you? - Do you think your service-learning project was a success?
+Why or why not? - What did you learn about yourself through this experience?
+Did you learn any new skills or identify any new interests? - How will you let others know about your selected issue?
+How can you engage others in this cause? - If you could do this service-learning project again, what would you do differently? - Have you ever considered a career in public service?
+Why or why not?